 Homicide: In case the policyholder gets murdered by the beneficiary, and the investigation reveals the involvement of the same in the murder, then the insurance pay-out amount is rejected by the insurance providers till the charges are dropped.

-Death due to HIV/AIDS: If the policyholder dies due to HIV, AIDS, or any sexually transmitted disease, then in such cases the insurance company do not provide any coverage for the same.
+Death due to HIV/AIDS: If the policyholder dies due to HIV, AIDS, or any sexually transmitted disease, then in such cases the insurance company does not provide any coverage for the same.

-Death due to alcohol or drugs: The insurance company do not provide any coverage if the death of the insured happens due to overdose of drugs or alcohol.
+Death due to alcohol or drugs: The insurance company does not provide any coverage if the death of the insured happens due to overdose of drugs or alcohol.

 Death due to natural calamities: In case of policyholder’s death because of any natural disasters, then the insurance company does not provide any coverage unless the policyholder has taken any add-on rider.

-Many individuals select life insurance coverage; so, that their dependents are financially secured in case of their demise.
-In short, it acts as a saviour in difficult times for the dependents of the insured.
-However, it is equally crucial while buying a term insurance plan that you thoroughly go through the term and condition of the policy he or she has chosen.
-You can also speak with insurance experts to understand various clause in the policy.
-BimaKaro is one such online platform that offers multiple term plans from top insurers in India.
+Many individuals select life insurance coverage to think about the safety and security of the dependents in their absence.
+In other words, the term life insurance plan acts as a saviour in difficult times for the loved ones of the insured.
+However, while buying a term insurance plan, it is equally essential to go through the terms and conditions of the policy.
+You can also speak with insurance experts to understand the different aspects of a term insurance plan.
 If you are also looking for term life insurance to protect your loved ones, then it is advised that you take the assistance of BimaKaro insurance experts and choose the right term insurance plan one for yourself and your family.
+BimaKaro.in is one such online platform that offers multiple term plans from top insurers in India.